joaocastro/COMP1819/README.md

 java jmm <input_file.jmm>
 ```

 A `Makefile` is made available which speeds up the building process.
-Running `make` in the root
+Running `make`, followed by `make run` in the root
 should run the sequence of steps outlined above.

 A suite of example Java-- files is included in `src/test/`, for the sake of convenience.

 ### DEALING WITH SYNTACTIC ERRORS:

 The compiler will exit early if it detects a token not found in the defined grammar.
 The compiler only handles
 errors for `while` loop conditions.
 It treats this sort of error by skipping to the next opening bracket.

 ### SEMANTIC ANALYSIS: